dannielle/dannielle.github.io/about.md

 ---
 layout: custom
-title: About Dee dirosa
+title: About dee dannielle
 ---

-I'm Dee dirosa: an Atlanta-based enthusiasm enthusiast, software developer, and hobbyist game developer.
+I'm dee: an Atlanta-based enthusiasm enthusiast, software developer, and hobbyist game developer.

-My real name is Dannielle.
-Dee dirosa is just a pen name.
-It's fine.

 I'm an optimistic nerd to a fault: